xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/multi-vendor_module_(videos).md

 layout: article_with_sidebar
 updated_at: '2017-11-23 10:30 +0400'
 identifier: ref_5C7PSWVy
-title: Multi-vendor module (videos)
+title: Multi-vendor (Videos)
 categories:
   - Webinars and video tutorials
 published: true
 order: 100
 ---
 ## Introduction

-In this series of video tutorials we provide an overview of the functionality of X-Cart 5 Multi-vendor module - as experienced by Admin, Vendor and Customer.
+In this series of video tutorials we provide an overview of the functionality of X-Cart 5 Multi-vendor - as experienced by Admin, Vendor and Customer.

 ## Video